abritinthebay/docco-es/resources/markdown/README.md

       -o docs/underscore.pdf \
       docs/underscore.html

-This is as quick-and-dirty as the original docco, so there are some **bugs**:
+This is pretty quick-and-dirty so there are some **bugs**, specifically:

 - The code blocks don't always fit on paper (if the lines are too long).
 This is a serious issue, but could be fixed "easily" in [pandoc's LaTeX template](http://pandoc.org/) (where "easy" is relative, as always when dealing with LaTeX)

-- No syntax higlighting.
-Could maybe built into the template -- it would be just a matter of printing something like \````javascript as the start of each code fence.

-- The plaintext output file is markdown, but the filename has .html (not really important since it is just an intermediary file)

 [pandoc]: http://johnmacfarlane.net/pandoc/index.html
 [pandoc-man]: http://johnmacfarlane.net/pandoc/README.html